wgroeneveld/jefklakscodex/content/articles/reviews/dungeon-siege.md

 ![](/img/games/dungeonsiege/inventory.jpg "The inventory and the character screen are all the same.
 Says enough?")

 Next to the four basic skills, you have your run-of-the-mill attributes: strength, dexterity, intelligence.
 Equipping items require a certain amount of a certain attribute.
 The trouble is, my primary character was an archer, that automatically raises ranged combat and of course dexterity.
-There are "secondary" attributes: sometimes, strength would go up too.
+There are "secondary" attributes: occasionally, strength would go up too, albeit at a _much_ slower rate.
 However, many armor pieces had quite high strength requirements.
-This forced me to wield a sword for a few hours to bump up strength - which made him useless in fights.
+This forced me to wield a sword for a few hours to bump up strength - which made my character useless in fights.
 The medium difficulty gave me a lot of trouble as an archer without many companions in the first half of the game.
-I don't like hit-and-run strategies, but they were needed to survive.
+I don't like hit-and-run strategies in these kinds of games, but they were needed to survive.
 In the end, I got tired of it and switched to easy.
+Indeed, that is possible in-game, without having to start over again.
+According to forum posts I've read, this also alters the amount of XP distributed, and _might_ alter drops.
+I didn't see a any of that.

 If you dislike choosing and putting a lot of effort into a single build, this is the game for you.
 The companions you'll drag along with you each are either fighter, archer, or one of the two mage types.
 In the end, in a single game run, you'll have experienced it all, instead of having to build a specialized ice sorceress or whirlwind barbarian in Diablo.
+The downside of this system is micromanaging your party.
+While in combat, quickly switching to another spell means clicking, clicking, and more clicking.
+There are two "quickslots", as seen in the screenshot below, and besides switching from damaging to healing spells, I didn't use them very often.

 ![](/img/games/dungeonsiege/crystalcaves.jpg "We rescued the archmage Zed from this Crystal prison.")